 Many companies require a resume and a cover letter in addition to a job application.
-When you submit a resume with your job application, it is important that your resume is well organized and polished.
+When you submit a resume with your job application, it is important that your resume is well-organized and polished.

-A cover letter is a document that explains why your skills and experiences make a good fit for a job.
-A cover letter may be required as part of the job application process.
-If it's optional, I recommend including a cover letter because it's the best way to pitch your case for an interview.
+A cover letter is a document that explains why your skills and experiences make you a good fit for a job.
+This document may be required as part of the job application process.
+If it's optional, including a cover letter is the best way to pitch your case for an interview.

 You can apply for jobs online, via email, or in person.
 No matter what job you are applying for, be sure to follow the company's specific directions for filling out the application.

-Companies often use talent management software (also known as applicant tracking software or ATS) to recruit, screen, hire, track, and manage applicants for employment.
+Companies often use applicant tracking software (ATS) to recruit, screen, hire, track, and manage applicants for employment.
 Therefore, your application is likely to be screened to determine if you are a match for the job.

-Employers often use tests and other selection procedures to screen applicants for hire.
-The types of tests and selection procedures utilized include cognitive tests, personality tests, medical examinations, credit checks, and background checks.
+Employers often use pre-employment tests and other selection procedures to screen applicants for hire.
+The types of tests and selection procedures utilized include talent assessment tests, cognitive tests, personality tests, medical examinations, credit checks, and background checks.